 The second post of our series about protecting SSL private keys shows how to set up HashiCorp Vault to store the passwords that protect private keys, and to configure NGINX to retrieve the passwords.
 We also discuss using a hardware security module for even greater security.

 We describe three progressively more secure ways to protect SSL private keys when configuring NGINX to handle HTTPS traffic: allowing read access only to the root user, encrypting keys with separately stored passwords, and distributing passwords from a central repository.

-The latest version of the TLS protocol, TLS 1.3, was just released in August 2018.
+TLS 1.3, the latest version of the protocol, was released in August 2018.
 TLS 1.3 is faster and more secure than TLS 1.2.
 In this webinar we cover what’s new in TLS 1.3 and how to use it with NGINX, plus other new features in NGINX Open Source and NGINX Plus.

-Join us to hear about valuable insights from our customers who have used the NGINX MRA.
-Learn about our approach to a service mesh solution based on our control plane, NGINX Controller, new tool to migrate faster to KuberNetes as well as new Professional Services offerings.
+Watch for valuable insights from our customers who have used the NGINX MRA.
+Learn about our upcoming service mesh solution based on NGINX Controller, a tool to help you migrate faster to Kubernetes, and new Professional Services offerings.

 Release 1.4.0 of the NGINX Ingress Controller for Kubernetes includes support for TCP and UDP load balancing and a "power of two choices" load-balancing algorithm (Random with Two Choices), extended Prometheus support, and easy development of custom Annotations.

 The Random with Two Choices load-balancing algorithm is NGINX's implementation of the "power of two choices" method.
 This biased random algorithm has been shown to be effective at balancing loads when each load balancer has an incomplete or delayed view of the traffic.